ddasker/mysql-enterprise/performance-tp/performance-tp.md

 ### Objectives

 In this lab, you will:
-* Create sample data with random generation utilites which are part of Enterprise Masking
+* Install and test out sysBench
-* Test Masking of Sensitive Data
+* Install  Masking of Sensitive Data
 * Create a View and user which only sees masked data

 ### Prerequisites